sam-corbett/.dotfiles/README.md

 # .dotfiles

-Contains all of the dotfiles nessisary to configure a Linux Debian machine!
+Contains all of the dotfiles nessesary to configure on a Linux Debian machine!